Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 **How Ecwid works by default**

-- if a visitor uses the "minicart/vertical categories/search box" widget and a storefront is added on this page, all actions (go to cart, to category, etc.) will be made there
+- if a visitor uses the "minicart/vertical categories/search box" widget and a storefront is added on this page, all actions (go to cart, to category, etc.) will be made in that storefront widget
 - but if a storefront widget doesn't exist on the same page page, **a pop-up window with the storefront will be created on this page** to complete the action

+**How Ecwid works with this option**

-In order use a storefront widget placed on another page of a website, you should use the `ecwid_ProductBrowserURL` option.
+When a merchant uses a storefront widget placed on another page of a website, you should use the `ecwid_ProductBrowserURL` option.
 If it's set up, Ecwid works in such way:

-- if a visitor uses the "minicart/vertical categories/search box" widget and the storefront widget isn't added on this page, **they will be redirected to the page where the storefront widget is added and then the necessary actions will be performed**
+- if a visitor uses the "minicart/vertical categories/search box" widget and the storefront widget isn't added on this page, **they will be redirected to the URL speicified in the code and then the necessary actions will be performed there**

-For example, if a customer searches for a product on the page without a storefront, they will be redirected to a specified in `ecwid_ProductBrowserURL` variable website page and then Ecwid will show the search results on that page.
+For example, if a customer searches for a product on the page without a storefront, they will be redirected to a URL specified in `ecwid_ProductBrowserURL` variable and then Ecwid will show the search results on that page.

 **How to set up this option**